| info aggiornate:

 Through this distributed

-Next 5 Minutes from an occasional 'tribal gathering' into a
+editorial process we hope to transform Next 5 Minutes from an occasional 'tribal gathering' into a

 sustainable research network for the tactical media.
 The tribal